Start a Free Chat

 What is the difference between the IMC ward and the general ward at Ruijin?

 The IMC wing at Ruijin offers private or semi-private rooms, international patient coordinators, and dedicated administrative staff.
 General wards are multi-bed with shared facilities and are designed primarily for Chinese-speaking patients with domestic insurance.
-International patients admitted through China Care’s referral are accommodated through the IMC pathway, which provides a significantly better experience during inpatient stays.
+International patients admitted through China Care’s referral are accommodated through the IMC pathway, which provides a more comfortable experience during inpatient stays.
 Clinical care quality — physician skill and treatment protocols — is identical across both settings.
 The IMC primarily improves accommodation, administrative support, and communication assistance.